 If you have more than one parrot, you may hear them chattering to each other before bedtime or when enjoying some quiet downtime.
 This is what parrots do in the wild to connect with members of their flock.

 Why Does My Parrot Growl?

-The African grey parrot may emit a low, harsh-sounding growl produced in the throat.
+The African grey parrot may emit a low, harsh-sounding growl in the throat.
 A growling parrot is angry, regardless of the reason.
 Signs accompanied by a growl include:

 - Raised feathers, particularly in the neck

 - Wing flapping